danielamador/Aize-Challenge/README.md

  **Answers**
  ### Item 1) is covered by the file "Manual Test Cases.xlsx"

- ### Item 2) is covered by the tests in the UITests folder, triggered by the file SwagLabsStoreUITesting.feature
+ ### Item 2) is covered by the tests in the NUnitTestProject1/UITests folder, triggered by the file SwagLabsStoreUITesting.feature

- ### Item 3) is covered by the tests in the API folder, trigger by REST.feature
+ ### Item 3) is covered by the tests in the NUnitTestProject1/APITests folder, trigger by REST.feature

 ___________________________________________________________________________________
 Built using C#, Selenium(with Chrome Driver) and Specflow.